andrewdavidmackenzie/simpdiscover/README.md

 * Discovery of services across LANs, WANs, the Web or in the cloud.

 # Implemented so far
-* Simple BeaconSender class that can be setup to send beacons on a specific port, with methods to send forever in a loop or to send just one beacon.
+* Simple BeaconSender class that can be setup to send beacons with a specific beacon content String on a specific port, with methods to send forever in a loop or to send just one beacon.
 * Simple BeaconListener class that can be setup to receive beacons on a specific port with a wait method that blocks sender and waits until a message is received.
 * Simple 'announce' and 'listen' binaries that use the library as examples